 Cold Hardiness of a Staghorn Fern

 Certain varieties of staghorn ferns are more commonly grown and sold in nurseries or greenhouses because of their cold hardiness and minimal care requirements.
-In general, staghorn ferns are hardy in zone 8 or above and considered to be cold tender or semi-tender plants and should not be exposed to temperatures below 50 F. (10 C.) for long periods.
+In general, staghorn ferns are hardy in zone 8 or above and considered to be cold tender or semi-tender plants and should not be exposed to temperatures below 50 degrees F. (10 C.) for long periods.

 Some varieties of staghorn ferns can tolerate temperatures colder than this, while other varieties can’t handle temps that low.
-You will need a variety that can survive outdoor temperatures in your area, or be prepared to cover or move plants indoors during cold periods.
+You will need a variety that can survive outdoor temperatures in your area or be prepared to cover or move plants indoors during cold periods.

 Below are several commonly grown varieties of staghorn ferns and cold tolerance of each.
 Please keep in mind that while they can tolerate short periods of these low temperatures, they will not survive long periods exposed to cold.
-The best locations for staghorn ferns have daytime temperatures around 80 F. (27 C.) or more and night temperatures of 60 F. (16 C.) or more.
+The best locations for staghorn ferns have daytime temperatures around 80 degrees F. (27 C.) or more and night temperatures of 60 degrees F. (16 C.) or more.